Nabta Playa

 The First Deadline

 Standing in the circle today, surrounded by empty desert, we feel the urgency that built it.
 Time was not a philosophical curiosity for these people; it was a matter of life and death.
 If they missed the rains, they died.
-Nabta Playa reminds us that our calendars, with their meetings and alerts, are just digital versions of these stones—attempts to impose order on a universe that moves without us.
+Nabta Playa reminds us that our calendars are just digital versions of these stones—attempts to impose order on a universe that moves without us.